mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/seeed_onewire-sensor.jpg)

 Each temperature sensor has a unique address to identify it.
-Use the code in the "**Address Discovery of OneWire Temperature Sensor**" section to find the address of your sensor.
+Use the sketch in the "**Address Discovery of OneWire Temperature Sensor**" section to find the address of your sensor.
 Be sure to keep this number on hand when you get to compiling the code for temperature logging.

 ## Setting up the Arduino Desktop IDE Software